mrismanaziz/Reforestation/README.md

-## I used to work for an origami company but they folded.
+## I am terrified of elevators.
+I’m going to start taking steps to avoid them.